 - Comb it in or blow dry hair a minute or two after application.

-Like will all essential oil use, try a small amount of the essential oil first before putting more in contact with your skin.
-Your scalp can be sensitive and you don’t want a reaction.
+As with all essential oil use, try a small amount of the essential oil first before putting more in contact with your skin.
+Your scalp can be sensitive, and you don’t want a reaction.
 Also, peppermint essential oil isn’t considered safe for use on children under the age of 6.